 How can I dream bigger?
 Create more?
 Serve others more?

 It was only after Trish’s comment that I started counting up what I have accomplished toward my dream of publishing a book and sustaining myself as a writer, speaker and coach.
-Two websites, two ongoing blogs, seven books, regularly speaking and selling books at events, a coaching business where I help other women attain their dreams… isn’t it funny how our fears get in the way of acknowledging our accomplishments?
+Two websites, two ongoing blogs, eight books, regularly speaking and selling books at events, a coaching business where I help others attain their dreams… isn’t it funny how our fears get in the way of acknowledging our accomplishments?